muratk5n/thirdwave/en/README.md

 ---

-Obama created this cunt.
+It is true Obama created this cunt.
 It might be his biggest mistake.
 He gave him bunch of space contracts, which were used to create a geek image and that image helped propel other other ventures, shoddy "gizmo-biz" creations at best.

 ---